An In-Depth Critique by Steven Rasmussen, SR Education Associates, March 2015

 We concluded that no tests that so flawed should be given to anyone.
 Certainly, with stakes so high for students and their teachers, these Smarter Balanced tests should not be administered.
 The boycotts of these tests by parents and some school districts are justified.
 We urged responsible government bodies to withdraw the tests from use before they did damage.

-In 2016 these tests will be given again.
+In 2017 these tests will be given again–just as they were in 2016.
 The tests have not changed.
-What we reported in 2015 is equally applicable to the 2016 tests.
+What we reported in 2015 is equally applicable to the 2017 and 2016 tests.
 Read the full report…

 In March 2015, SR Education Associates released a scathing report of the quality of the Smarter Balanced tests for mathematics used by 17 states to measure student proficiency with respect to the Common Core State Standards for Mathematics.
 We found that the quality of the tests was so bad that they should have been removed […]